Things I Wish I Knew Before My Wedding

 Don’t Overdo It With The Makeovers

-While you might love the way a certain makeover makes you look, sometimes they can be very unflattering – and there’s no fixing them once they’re taken.
+While you might love how a certain makeover makes you look, sometimes they can be unflattering – and there’s no fixing them once they’re taken.

 If you’re going for a natural look, make sure to have it professionally done by someone who knows what they are doing – or at least practice with the products yourself a few weeks before your wedding day!

-Getting a facial too close to your wedding day can also be detrimental because your skin might not be used to the products and will end up looking red or irritated.
+Getting a facial too close to your wedding day can also be detrimental.
+Your skin might not be used to the products and will end up looking red or irritated.

 Do You Really Need A Second Dress?